 - which tier you're in

 - what you can and cannot do in your tier

 - Read the Scottish government social distancing guidelines

 You should strictly follow the Scottish Government recommendations for protecting others and keeping safe.

 At the moment, these shielding changes are not recommended for people living in residential nursing or care homes.

 The Scottish Government have produced practical resources and guidance on how to keep safe.
 See below:

-The food box scheme ended on 31 July.
-However, the wider network of support that was available to those shielding will remain.
+There is a wide network of support that was available to those shielding will remain.
 The Shielding SMS service and the national helpline also remain open.
 Please use the following link for more information on support if you've been on a shielding list.

 Note, shielding may continue if you live in one of the local areas with restrictions or lockdown.
 If you're advised to shield again, the support you receive may vary slightly depending on where you live.
 Read the shielding information on the Gov Scot website.